-On July 7, 2010, defendant filed a motion to dismiss the case and for a hearing regarding the suppression of the evidence obtained during the execution of the search warrant.
-At the motion hearing, defendant argued that the evidence seized during the search must be suppressed because the search warrant was invalid.
-Defendant claimed that the MMMA made it legal to possess and grow certain amounts of marijuana and, thus, the statement in the affidavit that defendant was growing marijuana was insufficient to provide the police officers with probable cause that a crime was committed.
+On July 7, 2010, defendant moved to dismiss the case and for a hearing to suppress the evidence obtained during the execution of the search warrant.
+At the motion hearing defendant argued that the evidence seized during the search should be suppressed because the search warrant was invalid.
+Defendant claimed that the MMMA made it legal to possess and grow certain amounts of marijuana and, thus, the statement in the affidavit that defendant was growing marijuana was insufficient to provide the police officers with probable cause that a crime had been committed.

 The trial court held that the affidavit did not contain sufficient facts to provide a substantial basis for inferring that a fair probability existed that evidence of a crime would be found in defendant's home.
 The trial court acknowledged that before the effective date of the MMMA, traces of marijuana constituted sufficient evidence of a crime to support probable cause because possession of marijuana was per se illegal.
-However, the trial court held that after the MMMA became effective, an affidavit must provide specific facts sufficient for a magistrate to conclude that the possession of the marijuana alleged in the affidavit is not legal under the MMMA.
+However, the trial court concluded that after the MMMA became effective, an affidavit must provide specific facts sufficient for a magistrate to conclude that the possession of the marijuana alleged in the affidavit is not legal under the MMMA.